massile/smoke-simulator/README.md

 ## Build an run

-To create an executable simplify run the following command
+To create an executable simply run the following command

 ```
 nvcc main.cu -O3 -o bin/smoke